 1) Issue tracking: GitHub provides a built-in issue tracker that allows developers to track and resolve issues with their projects.

-2) Pull requests: Pull requests allow developers to submit changes to a project for review.
+2) Pull requests: Pull requests allow developers to submit changes to a project for analysis.
 Other developers can then approve or reject the changes.

-3) Code review: GitHub provides a code review tool that allows developers to comment on and approve changes to project code.
+3) Code analysis: GitHub provides a code analysis tool that allows developers to comment on and approve changes to project code.

 4) Wiki pages: Wiki pages allow developers to create and share documentation for their projects.